Laser Hair Removal vs. Electrolysis: What's The Difference?

 Regardless of your complexion, it is important to note that results are not always guaranteed.
 Some people see hair regrowth after several months or years whereas others never have to pick up a razor again.

 How do you choose a provider for laser hair removal?

 When it comes to choosing a salon or clinic for laser hair removal, price is obviously an important factor, but it should not be the only one.
 Depending on the area you are looking to treat, laser hair removal can cost anywhere from $100 to $2,000 per session, not including tax.
 Do your due diligence when researching and remember that you should only work with a board certified dermatologist or a licensed technician.

 Is there maintenance involved after laser hair removal?

-Most report seeing about a 75% reduction in hair growth after six sessions.
+Most report seeing about a 75 percent reduction in hair growth after six sessions.
 That said, the procedure does require maintenance.
 For best results, it is advised to go in for additional sessions once a year for the first few years.

-Electrolysis is another type of hair removal procedure that disrupts hair growth.
+Electrolysis is another type of hair removal procedure that disrupts hair growth with the use of shortwave radio frequencies instead of light.
 Unlike laser hair removal, electrolysis is considered a permanent solution, according to the FDA.
-Instead of light, it relies on shortwave radio frequencies.
 A device called an epilator, which is a very fine needle usually thinner than a strand of hair, is placed into the skin through the natural opening of the hair follicle.
 The epilator emits a small electrical current to destroy the follicle and prevent growth.

 The biggest difference between electrolysis and laser hair loss is the number of sessions required.
 Electrolysis is a big commitment.
 Depending on the area and the person, some patients may need up to 30 sessions to remove all hair.